tighten/takeout/README.md

 1. Visit the [Takeout Releases page](https://github.com/tightenco/takeout/releases); figure out what your next tag will be (increase the third number if it's a patch or fix; increase the second number if it's adding features)
 2. On your local machine, pull down the latest version of `main` (`git checkout main && git pull`)
 3. Build for the version you're targeting (`./takeout app:build`)
+4. Run the build once to make sure it works (`./builds/takeout list`)
-4. Commit your build and push it up
+5. Commit your build and push it up
-5. [Draft a new release](https://github.com/tightenco/takeout/releases/new) with both the tag version and release title of your tag (e.g. `v1.5.1`)
+6. [Draft a new release](https://github.com/tightenco/takeout/releases/new) with both the tag version and release title of your tag (e.g. `v1.5.1`)
-6. Set the body to be a bullet-point list with simple descriptions for each of the PRs merged, as well as the PR link in parentheses at the end.
+7. Set the body to be a bullet-point list with simple descriptions for each of the PRs merged, as well as the PR link in parentheses at the end.
 For example:

     `- Fix internal Memcached port (#92)`
-7. Hit `Publish release`
+8. Hit `Publish release`
-8. Profit
+9. Profit